azulez/SavingHeal/README.md

 | /sh party | SH output in party |
 | /sh say | SH output in say |
 | /sh report | Output a small report on current stats |

+# Future Development
+Nothing planned currently.
+If you want to contribute or make fixes, by all means send a request to get added to the project.
+If you want to use this code/concept in your own mod, a shout out would be appreciated. :]